-As a result of this evaluation any courses that you have claimed for benefits toward your current program that are repeats may result in an over payment in which the VA may attempt to collect at a later time.
+As a result of this evaluation, any courses that you have claimed for benefits toward your current program that are repeated may result in an overpayment in which may result in the VA not covering related charges

 Students who leave school prior to graduation may have a balance owed to the school VA Education benefits will not cover.
 You may refer to page 11 for additional information regarding the Cancellation/Refund Policy.